-A. 2020 Draft Rate (Water & Wastewater) Capital and Operating Budget
+A. 2021 Draft Rate (Water & Wastewater) Capital and Operating Budget

 The Rate Supported Operating Budget is reviewed and considered separately from the Tax Supported Operating Budget.
 Water and Wastewater Operations are self-supported and funded entirely from user rates, not property taxes.
 The operating environment for water and wastewater operations is highly regulated and monitored.
 Several of the County's treatment facilities are operated through contracts with an independent company qualified to meet these stringent legislative requirements.
 The County's current systems are diverse and geographically dispersed, creating financial and operational challenges.
 As a result, several operational factors are beyond Council's control.
-Legislation indicates that, to ensure sustainability of these systems, municipalities will be required to report both the full cost of the water services and a cost recovery plan, representing a period of at least six (6) years.
+Legislation indicates that, to ensure sustainability of these systems, municipalities will be required to prepare a financial plan to report both the full cost of the water services and a cost recovery plan, representing a period of at least six (6) years.
+Council will review this financial plan with the 2021 Rate Supported Operating Budget in early January 2021.

 Due to the limited number of ratepayers to fund the County's water and wastewater systems, a change in the customer base will have a significant impact.
-Limited large scale development in the urban areas and heavy reliance on large industrial users has substantial potential negative impacts on the remaining users.
+Although development in the urban areas may have a positive impact on consumption, heavy reliance on large industrial users has substantial potential negative impacts on the remaining users.
 As a result, the recommendations from the rate study completed in 2013 guided future budget development for water and wastewater services by focusing cost recovery methods into the fixed and variable components.
 Such a policy has provided improved stability in water and wastewater revenues.
 Staff continue to assess the implications of growth in the number of customers compared to the costs required in order to provide the service.